leliel12/talks/vvv2016/carpyncho/poster.rst

 CQL - Machine Learning
 ^^^^^^^^^^^^^^^^^^^^^^

-As the current state of Carpyncho can process very fast the data from VVV and storage all the features we extracted into a relational database that we explore and export through CQL functions.
+The current state of Carpyncho can process the data from VVV and store all the features into a relational database that we explore and export through CQL functions.

-We actually aiming to extend CQL to create full platform for data mining with machine learning over the VVV dataset.
+Our aim is to extend CQL to create a platform for data mining & machine learning on the VVV dataset.

 Currently we have implemented a simple function called ``Learn`` with
 signature: